nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ![](images/capture.png)

 Note:
-- You must add the main user's contact before you can use the application.
+- You must add in your (main user's) contact before you can use the application.
 - You can add as many contacts as you want thereafter.